How Spousal Abuse Is Reflected in Asset Division

 The adoption of this factor is significant.
 Prior to the explicit mention of domestic violence, victims instead had to prove that there was “egregious or outrageous” mistreatment.
 The vague nature of this guideline did a disservice to abused spouses, leaving the judge to decide whether the domestic violence met their particular interpretation of outrageous conduct.

 Domestic violence is now a measurable factor that courts must consider in reallocation of marital assets.
-Learn more about what it could mean for your divorce case by contacting The King Law Firm today.
+Learn more about what it could mean for your divorce case by contacting Empire Law today.